 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
+If you buy this tea from another vendor, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "jun shan yin zhen" tea to email@example.com and we'll mail you a free sample of this tea to compare.
 We're convinced that you'll be impressed with its quality and value.

 Li Ai Hua